Arturo Merzario

+Merzario competed in Formula One for Ferrari, Frank Williams, Fittipaldi, March, Wolf–Williams and Shadow, before founding his eponymous team in : Merzario.
+He participated in 85 Grands Prix, scoring 11 championship points.

 Racing career

 Merzario began his career as a test driver with works Fiat Abarths, subsequently participating to GT racing and European mountain-climb events.
 In 1969 he won the Mugello Grand Prix in a 2-litre Abarth ahead of a field which included Nino Vaccarella and Andrea de Adamich.
 This brought him a drive with the Ferrari sportscar team for 1970.
 In 1972, he won the Spa 1000 km, the Targa Florio and the Rand 9 Hour races and was also European two-litre Champion for Abarth.

 Formula One

 Merzario made his Formula One debut in 1972, and became one of the few drivers to score points at their first race by finishing in sixth place in the British Grand Prix at Brands Hatch.
+He was the last driver whose debut team was Ferrari until Oliver Bearman in the 2024 Saudi Arabian Grand Prix.
 In 1973 Ferrari confirmed him for the whole season alongside Jacky Ickx.
 Merzario had a promising start with the old 312B2, finishing fourth in Brazil and South Africa.
 However, Ferrari's evolved car, the 312B3, proved to be a disappointment, and both he and Ickx struggled for the rest of the season.
-Deeply unimpressed with the way the season had unfolded, Enzo Ferrari decided to change the whole team for the 1974 season, and Merzario moved to Williams.
+Deeply disappointed with the way the season had unfolded, Enzo Ferrari decided to change the whole team for the 1974 season, and Merzario moved to Williams.
 After finishing third in a non-Championship race in Brazil, Merzario scored points at Monza and in South Africa.
 However, the Williams cars were largely uncompetitive, and in 1975, after a one-off with the Copersucar at Monza, where he finished eleventh, Merzario returned to sports cars with Alfa Romeo — winning four races plus the Targa Florio again.

 Merzario returned to Formula One full-time in 1976, initially with the works March.
 After a run of disappointing results — and disgruntled with his situation — he moved to Wolf, who had just merged his team with Frank Williams Racing Cars, replacing Jacky Ickx; but, again, there were no decent results.